A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: The spectral theorem as a tool for defining the degree of ill-posedness also in the non-compact case

-In order to overcome the difficulties arising from the ambiguity of possible measure spaces $(\Omega,\mu)$, and inspired by the examples from the previous subsection, we will choose for the case $\mu(\Omega)=\infty$ a \emph{benchmark measure space} with focus on the \emph{Lebesgue measure} $\leb$: \begin{ass} $T : \X \to Y$ is a bounded linear operator between infinite-dimensional Hilbert spaces $\X$ and $\Y$ such that there exists a spectral decomposition \eqref{eq:Multop} with $\Omega \subseteq \R^d$ and $\mu = \leb$. \end{ass} This assumption might be restrictive at the moment, but we will discuss several examples satisfying this assumption below, e.g. convolution operators and the Hausdorff moment problem.
-We furthermore emphasize that this assumption is natural in the sense that also for the compact case a benchmark measure space (namely $\Omega = \N$ and the counting measure $\mu_{\mathrm{disc}}$) has been chosen.
-Taking note of the transformations as in Lemma \ref{lem:non_uniqueness}, the restriction to a situation with Lebesgue measure has the rationale background that its translation invariance ensures all frequencies to have the same influence.
-In the following we write
+{Lemma~\ref{lem:non_uniqueness} has shown that the strength of ill-posedness expressed by interval and degree of ill-posedness in the sense of Definitions~\ref{def:degree_compact} and \ref{def:degree_noncompact} strongly depends on the choice of the measure space $(\Omega,\mu)$.
+In order to overcome the difficulties arising from the ambiguity of possible measure spaces, we have great expectations of \emph{benchmark measure spaces}.
+By using such benchmarks, the outcome of Definition~\ref{def:degree_noncompact} is uniquely determined for the operator $T$.
+The use of $(\N,\mu_{disc})$ with the counting measure $\mu_{disc}$ for the classification of compact operators is fairly uncontroversial.
+Likewise, the examples in Subsection~\ref{sec:realaxis} establish the Lebesgue measure $\mu_{Leb}$ on $\R$ as a benchmark measure for the classification of families of non-compact operators, which motivates the following Assumption~\ref{ass:main2} as a supplement to Assumption~\ref{ass:main1}. \begin{ass} Let $T : \X \to Y$ be a injective bounded non-compact linear operator with non-closed range mapping between infinite-dimensional Hilbert spaces $\X$ and $\Y$ such that there exists a spectral decomposition \eqref{eq:Multop} with a convex set $\Omega \subseteq \R^d$, $\mu(\Omega)=\infty$ and $\mu = \leb$. \end{ass} This assumption might be restrictive at the moment, but we will discuss below in Section~\ref{sec:examples} several examples with non-compact operators satisfying this assumption, e.g. convolution operators and the Hausdorff moment problem.
+Let us emphasize that the Lebesgue measure employed in Assumption~\ref{ass:main2} is natural.
+Taking note of the transformations as in Lemma \ref{lem:non_uniqueness}, the restriction to a situation with Lebesgue measure has the rationale background that its translation invariance ensures all frequencies to have the same influence.}

-under Assumption \ref{ass:main2}. \begin{Def} Let $\X$ and $\Y$ denote infinite-dimensional Hilbert spaces.
-Moreover, let $T : \X \to \Y$ be either an injective and compact linear operator, or alternatively an injective and bounded non-compact linear operator with non-closed range, each mapping between $\X$ and $\Y$ such that the Assumptions \ref{ass:main1} and \ref{ass:main2} are satisfied w.r.t.~the distribution function $\Phi_\lambda$ from \eqref{eq:Phi} and for the benchmark Lebesgue measure $\leb$.
-Then the \textbf{interval of ill-posedness of $T$} is defined as